PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 ```

 You may assume the following constraints:
 1. You have to reformat only the `CallExpr` type node.
-If you encounter any other node (for instance, `1 +   0 ` in line 19 of example 2, which is a `BinaryExpr`), you should copy the code as is from the input source.
+If you encounter any other node (for instance, `1 +   0 ` in line 19 of example 2, which is a [`BinaryOperator`](https://clang.llvm.org/doxygen/classclang_1_1BinaryOperator.html)), you should copy the code as is from the input source.
 We have provided a helper function [`getSource`](src/ClangHw2.cpp#L61) to copy
 the input code corresponding to a node.

 2. The callee or arguments of a function call will be either a pure function call or a pure non- function call.
-For example, we will not test this case:
+For example, we will **not** test this case:
 ```
 foo(bar(3) + 1, 9 + bar(6))
 ```